Beczheng/mysql_cloudmanaged_databases/sql_commands/README.md

 # SQL commands folder

-This is a folder for screenshots showing successful SQL commands
+This is a folder for sql files and screenshots showing successful SQL commands